Carl Perkins: Later years

 The rockabilly revival of the 1980s helped bring Perkins back into the limelight.
 In 1981, Perkins recorded the song "Get It" with Paul McCartney.
 According to one source, he fully co-wrote the song with McCartney.
 This recording was included on the chart-topping album Tug of War, released in 1982.
 During 1985, Perkins re-recorded "Blue Suede Shoes" with Lee Rocker and Slim Jim Phantom of the Stray Cats as part of the soundtrack for the film Porky's Revenge.

+In 1985, he joined former Sun labelmates Cash, Jerry Lee Lewis, and Roy Orbison to record a collaborative album, Class of '55: Memphis Rock & Roll Homecoming.
+The album was partly recorded at Sun Studio, where all four (and Elvis Presley) had launched their careers.
+It was a tribute to their early years at Sun and, specifically, the Perkins, Presley, Cash, and Lewis' 1956 Million Dollar Quartet jam session.

 In October 1985, Perkins performed on stage in London for a television special, Blue Suede Shoes: A Rockabilly Session, with George Harrison, Eric Clapton, Dave Edmunds, Lee Rocker, Rosanne Cash and Ringo Starr.
 The show was taped live at the Limehouse Studios.
 It was broadcast on Channel 4 on January 1, 1986.
 Perkins sang 16 songs plus two encores.
 He and his friends ended the session by singing "Blue Suede Shoes", 30 years after its writing, which brought Perkins to tears.
 The concert special was a highlight of his later career.
 The concert was released for DVD by Snapper Music in 2006.

 Perkins was inducted into the Nashville Songwriters Hall of Fame in 1985.
 Wider recognition of his contributions to music came with his induction into the Rock and Roll Hall of Fame in 1987.
 The Hall chose "Blue Suede Shoes" as one of its 500 Songs That Shaped Rock and Roll.
 The song also received a Grammy Hall of Fame Award.
 Perkins was inducted into the Rockabilly Hall of Fame in recognition of his pioneering contributions to the genre.

 Perkins's only notable film performance as an actor was in John Landis's 1985 film Into the Night.
 The cameo-laden film includes a scene in which characters played by Perkins and David Bowie die by each other's hand.